 We will go on to cover your health and wellbeing in a wider sense, to see whether there is anything else I might connect with your back pain.
 I will also examine your back and range of movement.
 I normally offer treatment for chronic back pain, weekly for a set period, after which we will review progress.
 Lifestyle advice and exercises are likely to be an important component of your treatment.

-Acute cases are usually simpler After establishing what has happened, I find up to three or four treatments in the first 10 to 14 days, can often be sufficient.
+Acute cases are usually simpler, and two or three treatments in the first 10 to 14 days, can often be sufficient.
 If your injury, back examination or on-going occupational factors suggest it would be useful, then I might offer some follow-up treatment to reduce the likelihood of a recurrence.